South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Schedule Analysis

-- The Gamecocks defeated the No. 5 Stanford Cardinal in a 76-71 win on November 20, which was their best win of the season.
+- The Gamecocks beat the No. 5-ranked Stanford Cardinal, 76-71, on November 20, which goes down as their signature win of the season.

-- The Gamecocks have 16 wins against Quadrant 1 opponents, the most in the country.
+- The Gamecocks have 16 wins against Quadrant 1 teams, the most in Division 1.

-- South Carolina has eight wins versus Quadrant 2 teams, tied for the eighth-most in the country.

 South Carolina 2022-23 Best Wins